 Reference Article: NHK Special

-Personnel Consultants supports Japanese companies expanding into Thailand through services such as human resource introduction, temporary staffing, language, education, and rental offices.
+Personnel Consultants , We ‘re Recruitment agency in Bangkok : supports Japanese companies expanding into Thailand through services such as human resource introduction, temporary staffing, language, education, and rental offices.

 If you are interested in our services, please feel free to contact us .